roverkim/MySQL-CLI-Node/README.md

 After installation, open node, navigate to the file and run `npm install`.

-**Note** You do not need to manually create a database using SQL Workbench.
+**Note:** You do not need to manually create a database using SQL Workbench.
 The program does that for you.
 However, you need to have an existing MySQL Connection.

 In `sqlFunctions.js`, under the *connection* function, Please Change: